malis-course/malis-course.github.io/_pages/project.md

 * Method: What machine learning techniques are you planning to apply or improve upon?
 * Intended experiments: What experiments are you planning to run?
 How do you plan to evaluate your machine learning algorithm?
 Presenting pointers to one relevant dataset and one example of prior research on the topic are a valuable (optional) addition.

-*Grading:* The project proposal is mainly intended to make sure you decide on a project topic and get feedback from TAs early.
-As long as your proposal follows the instructions above and the project seems to have been thought out with a reasonable plan, you should do well on the proposal.
+*Grading:* The project proposal is mainly intended to make sure you decide on a project topic and get early feedback.
+As long as your proposal follows the instructions above and the project seems to have been thought out with a reasonable plan, you should do well.

 #### Progress report
-The progress report will help you make sure you are on track, and should describe what you've accomplished so far, and very briefly say what else you plan to do.
-You should write it as if it's an “early draft" of what will turn into your final project.
-You can write it as if you're writing the first few pages of your final project report, so that you can re-use most of the milestone text in your final report.
+The progress report will help you make sure you are on track, and should describe what you have accomplished so far, and very briefly say what else you plan to do.
+You should write it as if it is an “early draft" of what will turn into your final project.
+You can write it as if you are writing the first few pages of your final project report, so that you can re-use most of the text in your final report.
 Please write the progress report (and final one) keeping in mind that the intended audience are the jury members and myself.
 Your progress report should include the full names of all your team members and state the full title of your project.

 *Contributions:* Please include a section that describes what each team member worked on and contributed to the project.
 This is to make sure team members are carrying a fair share of the work for projects.

 *Grading:* The progress report is mostly intended to get feedback to make sure you are making reasonable progress.
-As long as your milestone follows the instructions above and you seem to have tested any assumptions which might prevent your team from completing the project, you should do well.
+As long as your report follows the instructions above and you seem to have tested any assumptions which might prevent your team from completing the project, you should do well.

 *Format:* Your progress report should be at most 3 pages, excluding references.
 Similar to to the proposal, it should include:
 * Motivation: What problem are you tackling, and what is the setting you are considering?